Policy on Alcohol, Tobacco, and Other Drugs

 - Alcoholic beverages and servers at on-campus events will be supplied by Aramark or the current food service provider.
 Service of alcoholic beverages at Viterbo University-sponsored events held off-campus and attended by students is permitted only at banquet facilities with licensed servers.

 - Student consumption of alcoholic beverages for on-campus events will be monitored with an ID check by the licensed servers provided through Aramark or the current food service provider.
 Said monitoring will be provided by the banquet facilities’ licensed servers at university-sponsored events held off-campus.
 (The event planner must inform banquet facility personnel of this monitoring responsibility when negotiating facility arrangements or contract.)

 - The only alcoholic beverages that will be served at the event are beer and wine.

 - Sufficient quantities of non-alcoholic beverages must be available.

 - Sufficient quantities of food must be served.

-- Alcoholic beverages will not be served to students at events occurring when traveling out of the country.
+- Alcoholic beverages will not be served to students at off-campus events or when traveling off-campus.